Welcome to the Albuquerque Northeast Lions Club's Website.

 We are 'The Knights Of The Blind'

 We have taken on this mission since 1925 when Helen Keller at the 9th International Convention in Cedar Point, Ohio, commissioned the Lions to be Knights for the Blind.
 That's why we support Lions Eye Health Programs.
 Through theKidsight program, we conduct on site non-invasive vision screening to pre-school children, enabling early detection of eye problems to aide parents in ensuring proper vision of their children so they are better prepared in school.
-We bring services to areas where the community has little or no services.
 With our Eyeglass Recycling program we collect eyeglasses that are no longer in use and process them for our Global Sight programs.
 We support the Lions Eye Bank which is setup to recover, evaluate, store and distribute human eye tissue for vision restoration, research and education.
 The Lions Eye Health Program is a community-base education program empowering Lions to promote healthy vision and raise awareness of the causes of preventable vision loss.
 Through the Eye Donor program you can give the gift that can restore the sight of children and adults in need of precious eye tissue.

 We believe everyone deserves a healthy life.